shekhargulati/52-technologies-in-2016/README.md

 > **I have decided to discontinue this series after writing 42 blogs.
 No more blogs will be published in this series.
 Thanks for your support.**

+## Thanks

+Thanks to my employer [Xebia](https://xebia.com/) for giving me opportunity to work with latest technologies.
+If you are interested in working with us, then you can share your resume at sgulati@xebia.com.

 ## Contributing to the 52 technologies in 2016 series

 Please contribute if you see an error or something that could be better!
 Raise an [issue](https://github.com/shekhargulati/52-technologies-in-2016/issues) or send me a pull request to improve.
 Contributions of all kinds, including corrections, additions, improvements, and translations, are welcome!